201190024/BioEmoDetector/README.md

 8. [Usage](#Usage)

 ## Pre-processing
-The BioEmoDetector framework commences with a critical text pre-processing phase, serving as a foundational step to ensure uniformity and consistency in the input data.
-This process encompasses several key stages:
+The BioEmoDetector framework begins with a critical text pre-processing phase, serving as a foundational step to ensure uniformity and consistency in the input data.
+This process includes several key stages:

 - **Lowercasing**: Text is systematically converted to lowercase, ensuring uniformity and case-insensitivity across the dataset.
 - **Special Character, Number, and Whitespace Removal**: This step involves the removal of special characters, numerical digits, and excessive whitespace.
 - **Tokenization**: Text is tokenized into individual words, enabling more granular analysis of the content.